calyxir/calyx/cider-dap/README.md

 <br>
 1.``` cider-dap ``` directory: The main directory which contains the following sub-directories and files:
 <br>
-     ```calyxDebug```: Contains the file responsible for debugging extensions and related utilities.
+&nbsp; &nbsp; ```calyxDebug```: Contains the file responsible for debugging extensions and related utilities.
 So it is a dedicated directory for VSCode debugging extensions.
 It establishes the bridge between your Rust codebase and the VSCode debugging environment. <br>
      ```src```: Houses the Rust source files for the project.
 It contains the project's core functionalities, logic, and structures. <br>
      ```cargo.lock``` & ```cargo.toml```: Standard Rust project files detailing dependencies and project metadata. <br>
 3. ```src``` directory: <br>